-She’s spent her adult life making a difference in her hometown, and now her hometown wants to say thank you by naming the auditorium in the new high school in honor of Katherine L. “Gig” Babson.
+She’s spent her adult life making a difference in her hometown, and now her hometown wants to say thank you by naming the auditorium in the new in honor of Katherine L. “Gig” Babson.

 “I think she’s made a difference to this town, and to the children of this town,” School Committee Chairwoman Suzy Littlefield said Tuesday night in making the recommendation to honor Babson.

 Babson, currently the chairwoman of the Board of Selectmen, has served in a variety of town positions including Town Meeting member, Town Moderator, and on the Advisory Committee and Preservation Committee as well as being involved in the Wellesley Scholarship Fund and Centennial Fund.

 But it is her work as chairwoman of the School Building Committee that Littlefield specifically cited in asking her colleagues to name the new auditorium after Babson.

 “We’ve been working on the new high school now for almost a decade,” Littlefield said.
 And without Babson, Littlefield said the new high school could have been just “15 classrooms” added onto the old building.